ywseo/ywseo.github.io/_pages/cv.md

 Work and Research Experience
 ======
-* Executive Vice President, Hanwha Aerospace, Nov 2022 - Present<br/>
+* Executive Vice President, Land Systems Business Group, Hanwha Aerospace, Nov 2022 - Present<br/>
-Land Systems Business Group, leading Hanwha Aerospace's endeavors of developing unmanned ground vehicles, and of stepping up the company's game to become a global defense solution provider.
+Leading Hanwha Aerospace's endeavors of developing unmanned ground vehicles, and of stepping up the company's game to become a global defense solution provider.
 * Executive Vice President, Hanwha Defense, Sep 2021 - Oct 2022<br/>
 Head of Dept. of Robotics and Autonomous Systems Development, led Hanwha Defense's endeavors of developing robotics and autonomous systems, and of stepping up the company's game to become a global defense solution provider.
 * Founder CEO, Atlas Robotics Inc., May 2018 - Jul 2021<br/>